tiagojsag/playbook/guidelines/security.md

 When sharing passwords with other team members, do so using LastPass.
 LastPass entries should be grouped within a LastPass folder, which can then be shared with the whole project team.

-If youre working or generating certificates of any kind, make sure to follow these steps.

-1. Any attached password or username or information required to use it.
-2. What does this certificate have access rights too?
-3. Does this certificate have access to NDA material?
-4. stored in a secure place on LastPass (yes lastpass supports files).
-5. If you’re creating a certificate, make sure youre registering it on a company profile, not your own personal credentials.

 ### With clients

 Each client organisation has different practices around security and password management, making this specific guideline